Legal · Document 01 of 02

 Privacy Policy.

-This Privacy Policy describes how Level Up Adventures, LLC("we," "us," or "our") handles information when you visit level-up-adventures.com— the operating-company website.
-This policy covers only this informational site.
+This Privacy Policy describes how Level Up Adventures, LLC("we," "us," or "our") handles information when you visit level-up-adventures.com, the operating-company website.
+This policy covers this informational site and the Level Up Studio media kit at studio.level-up-adventures.com (a sibling surface under this LLC).
 PIC Pro and any other product operated under this LLC have their own Privacy Policies, linked at the end of this document.

 § 01What this site is

 level-up-adventures.com is an editorial publication for family travel.
-It does not have user accounts, login, contact forms, comments, or search.
-The only place we ask for personal information is the optional Theme Park Pulsenewsletter signup at the foot of each blog post — and we only ask for an email address there.
+The main site has no user accounts, login, comments, or search.
+Two places ask for personal information: the optional Theme Park Pulse newsletter signup at the foot of each blog post (email address only), and the Level Up Studio media kit at studio.level-up-adventures.com, which has a “Start a project” contact form.
+What it collects is described in § 02 below.
 Outbound contact otherwise happens via a standard mailto: link to support@level-up-adventures.com.

 § 02Information we collect on this site